d-run/drun-docs/docs/zh/docs/en/blogs/0327-transformer.md

 This is because the power of the Transformer is also its weakness: the inherent self-attention mechanism in the Transformer presents challenges, primarily due to its quadratic complexity.
 This complexity makes the architecture **computationally expensive and memory-intensive** when dealing with long input sequences or in resource-constrained situations.

 In simple terms, this means that as the sequence length (for example, the number of words in a paragraph or the size of an image) processed by the Transformer increases, the required computational power grows quadratically, quickly becoming enormous.
 Hence, there is a saying that "the Transformer is not efficient."
-This is also a major reason for the global shortage of computing power triggered by the current AI boom.
+This is also a major reason for the global shortage of computing resource triggered by the current AI boom.

 Based on the limitations of the Transformer, many non-Transformer architectures have emerged, including China's RWKV, Meta's Mega, Microsoft's RetNet, Mamba, and DeepMind's Hawk and Griffin.
 These models have been proposed following the dominance of the Transformer in the LLM development landscape.